exercism/v3/languages/nim/reference/README.md

 - the discriminating field has some rules:
   - assignment restricted such that a change can't change the `of` branch of the case statement
   - it's address can't be taken
-- discrminator has to be statically (compilte-time) known for object construction
+- discriminator has to be statically (compile-time) known for object construction
   - 2 way to "get around" this:
-    - `case` statement where the discriminating type is the "subject" of the `case` statment and the branch of constructing the object variant has values that are of a single `of` branch in the original varying `case` statement
+    - `case` statement where the discriminating type is the "subject" of the `case` statement and the branch of constructing the object variant has values that are of a single `of` branch in the original varying `case` statement
     - use a range of the `enum` type where the possible values are all in one branch of the varying `case` statement `range[low..high](value)`

 #### `set`